0x24D/media-asset-web-application/README.md

 * Manage multiple versions of each file
 * Allow files to be checked-in and checked-out so different users are not editing the same file concurrently
 * Web application can be used by teams split across multiple locations
 * Manage user authentications and sessions.
-(User registration is out of scope)
+(User registration via a form is out of scope, but endpoints must exist)

 ## Technologies used
 * Frontend (Vue)